helsingborg-stad/gdi-send-mail/README.md

 There are three services provided by the project:

 - A listener service that subscribes to a RabbitMQ queue.
-- An SMS content service that formats the messages to be sent
+- An EMail content service that formats the messages to be sent
-- An SMS send service that pushes the message to an external SMS proxy for delivery
+- An EMail send service that pushes the message to an external SMS proxy for delivery

 <p align="right">(<a href="#readme-top">back to top</a>)</p>